Zico Buurmeester: Career

 Buurmeester signed his first professional contract with Jong AZ on 24 January 2020.
 He made his professional debut with Jong AZ in a 6–2 Eerste Divisie loss to FC Volendam on 19 October 2020.

+On 18 July 2023, Buurmeester joined PEC Zwolle on a season-long loan.

 Personal life

-His younger brother Jesse signed his first pro contract with AZ in June 2021.
+His younger brother Jesse Buurmeester signed his first pro contract with AZ in June 2021.